district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

 A city block has a kind, a color, and a shape.
-Since the city blocks are not selectable, we have not bothered to
+Since the city blocks are not
+selectable, we have not bothered to reimplement the `shape()`{.cpp} function
-reimplement the shape() function like we did for the Node class in the previous example.
+like we did for the Node class in the previous example.

 ```cpp
 class CityBlock : public QGraphicsItem